FullGC/FullGC.github.io/_posts/2017-11-17-How-to-tune-Akka-to-get-the-most-from-your-Actor-based-system-Part-1.md

 As the name suggests, it *forks* a task into subtasks, each executed by a different thread, and *joined* the results.

-There are 2 main characters that worth mentioning here.
+There are two main characters that are worth mentioning here.
 According to [Oracle docs](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) -

 1. *"It is designed for work that can be broken into smaller pieces recursively".*

-    It hence best for recursive problems - where a task can be broken into sub-tasks such that they would be executed in parallel and their results would be collected.
+    Hence it is best for recursive problems - where a task can be broken into sub-tasks such that they would be executed in parallel and their results would be collected.

 2. *"The fork/join framework is distinct because it uses a work-stealing algorithm.
 Worker threads that run out of things to do can steal tasks from other threads that are still busy"*

-    **Fork-Join shows better performance in most cases, compare to old Thread-Pool-Executor**, as it makes a better uses of the resources, as the idle threads can steal tasks from busier threads.
+    Fork-Join shows better performance in most cases, compared to old Thread-Pool-Executor.
+It makes a better use of resources, since the idle threads can steal tasks from busier threads.

-    However there is a build-in danger here.
+    However, there is a built-in danger here.

-From the first statement, when a 'Fork' performed, we have multiple threads and each of them is responsible to run a task.
+    Regarding the first statement, when a ‘Fork’ is performed, we have multiple threads and each of them is responsible for running a task.

-From the second, when a thread is done it can take some other task.
-But what if he got stuck on this task?
-The other threads will wait on the 'Join' at some point, which is a threads starvation.
+    From the second, when a thread is finished it can take another task.
+But what if he got stuck performing this task?
+    The other threads will wait on the ‘Join’ at some point, which is a threads starvation.

 ````
 my-dispatcher {